-What is IRE (Nanoknife) for pancreatic cancer?
+What is IRE (Nanoknife)?

 IRE is sometimes known as NanoKnife®, which is the brand name for the machine used to deliver the treatment.